"Giving is the highest expression of power." -Vivian Greene

 Our wish is to provide every child who participates in the

-Summer Reading Program with quality books that encourage
+Summer Reading Adventure with quality books that encourage

 continued learning and inspiration.
 Please consider making

-a donation to the 2015 Summer Reading Program to help us
+a donation to the Summer Reading Adventure to help us

 reach this goal.